AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-manage-output-presets.md

 You can also perform the following operations on the preset from the Options menu:

-- **Generate output**: Allows you generate an output for an existing preset in one click.
+- **Generate output**: Allows you to generate an output for an existing preset.
 - **View output** and **View log**: Quick links to view the generated output and logs.
 - **Rename**, **Duplicate**, or **Delete** an existing output preset from the **Options** menu.
 - **Default PDF**: Allows you to select the existing PDF preset as default pdf preset.
 The selected preset would be, then used as the default preset to generate the PDF output using the **Download as PDF** option for a map.